June 10, 2024

 Share

 Certain risks are inherent in performing large and complex EPC projects that often result in claims and disputes between the contractor and the owner.
 These inherent risks should be thoroughly addressed when developing a schedule basis document for executing a project.
-Many of the sections and sub-sections identified in Table 2, in the prior second blog post, require detailed consideration to properly document the schedule basis.
+Many of the sections and sub-sections identified in Table 2 in the second blog post in this series require detailed consideration to properly document the schedule basis.
 The following are examples of items that should be examined closely during schedule development to ensure that the planned project completion date is feasible and that potential requests for time extensions due to alleged delays can be properly evaluated against a reasonable baseline:

 1. Labor Productivity Assumptions